andyst-dev/push_swap-42/README.md

 # push_swap

 A stack-based sorting program developed as part of the 42 curriculum.
-This project consists of sorting a list of integers using two stacks and a very limited set of allowed operations, while aiming to produce the smallest possible sequence of instructions.
+`push_swap` is a sorting program that works with two stacks and a limited set of allowed operations.

-`push_swap` was designed to strengthen core C skills around algorithmic thinking, data structure manipulation, and optimization under strict operational constraints.
+It was a good way to build solid foundations in algorithmic thinking, data structure manipulation and optimization under strict constraints in C.

 ## Features
 - Sorting with two stacks: `a` and `b`